 A high-functioning sociopath typically has above-average intelligence and a more advanced IQ than lower functioning sociopaths or people without a personality disorder.
 Their superior intelligence and motivation allow them to scheme, control, and misuse others.
 They tend to have a narcissistic quality and a pretentious view of themselves.
 This narcissism tends to stem from their delusional beliefs.

 A high-functioning sociopath will primarily present as delightful and charismatic and will have a likeable quality about them.
 They have flawless social skills and are adept at adapting themselves to people’s expectations of them.
 However, when people get to know them better, they often cannot tolerate them and tend to distance themselves.
 Such a person is secretive and covert, rarely giving anybody the opportunity to get to know the true them.
 A sociopath is not trustworthy or dependable and because of their deception and disloyalty, has few friends and only hollow relationships.

-No conscience.
-A high-functioning sociopath lacks a conscience, does not have empathy for others, and will always act in their own best interest.
+Someone with high-functioning ASPD is often characterized as lacking a conscience, not having empathy for others, and always acting in their own best interest.
 They enjoy hurting, pestering, and controlling others in a self-serving fashion.
 A sociopath portrays great patience and will wait until they are ready to make their move.
 They may steal from close friends and enjoys making up stories to garner compassion from others.

-Impulsive.
-A high-functioning sociopath often displays a high level of impulsivity and acts without thinking.
-They live in the present and will focus solely on their immediate objective.
-A sociopath fails to consider potential consequences or adverse reactions.
+High levels of impulsivity are also a common marker.
+Sociopaths live in the present and will focus solely on their immediate objective.
+They fail to consider potential consequences or adverse reactions.
 If a consequence is received, a sociopath will show minimal remorse, as they infrequently feel guilt.
 They usually have poor boundaries and organizational skills and never seem to be able to create any short or long-term goals.